 Anna Wintour’s run-in with prankster Vitalii Sediuk

-Vogue editor Anna Wintour is not often flustered, but she found herself the victim of a silly Paris Fashion Week prank played by Vitalii Sediuk yesterday.
+Vogue editor Anna Wintour is not often flustered, but she found herself the victim of a silly Paris Fashion Week prank played by Vitalii Sediuk.
 With the whole scene being captured on video (watch it here), Anna was accosted by Sediuk as she was leaving the Chanel SS16 show.
 Sediuk managed to slip through the barrier holding the crowds back and ran over to throw a ‘peace’ sign at the fashion legend before being grabbed by multiple security guards after just a few seconds.
 Luckily, Wintour kept her cool and simply gave a small smile during the whole awkward situation.
 Vitalli has previously pranked the likes of Kim Kardashian and Brad Pitt on the red carpet.

 Gigi’s Giambattista Moment